-You will find an abundance of beaches to consider in and around the area.
-You can click on each beach name for more detail concerning that section of the coast.
+You'll find an abundance of beaches to choose from in and around the area.
+Click on the name of each beach for more detail concerning that beach.

-A second place that beach-goers can consider is Spotts Bay.
+Another location for beach-goers to consider is Spotts Bay.
 Centrally located on Grand Cayman's south shore, this beach is not as picturesque as most of the island's pristine beaches.
 It's rocky and wide, with no shade around.

 Frank Sound Beach: You'll find this beach in southeast Grand Cayman at the intersection of Bodden Town Road and aptly named Frank Sound Road.
 Head east past the intersection a little ways and park along the road.

 Bodden Town and the surrounding areas offer quite a few other beaches to choose from.
 Click to read our page regarding beaches for Bodden Town.

 One popular destination is Old Savannah Schoolhouse.
 It is located in western Bodden Town.
 The Old Savannah Schoolhouse is located very near the new school that the echo of children laughing and playing in the school yard can make this spot slightly haunting.
 Still, rows of desks, a blackboard, and bottles of ink remain in the room as a reminder of the past.

 Another popular destination is Mission House.
 It is located in the heart of Bodden Town.
 Mission House is a historic home that dates back to the 18th century, and has known to have been used by missionaries and teachers throughout the years.
 Today, the house has been made into a museum that showcases relics which tell the tale of how life was lived on the Cayman Islands centuries ago.